Ryan-Holben/Ryan-Holben.github.io/about.md

 <div align="center"><h1>Hello, AirBnB!</h1></div>

-You are reading this page because your application process asks for a portfolio in file form.
+<div style="text-align:center">You are reading this page because your application process asks for a portfolio in file form.
 Although the links in this PDF work, you will have the best experience if you simply visit my website (of which this PDF is a reproduction).
-Check it out!
+Check it out!</div>

 <div align="center"><h3><a href="http://ryan-holben.github.io"><i class="fa fa-link" aria-hidden="true"></i> ryan-holben.github.io</a></h3></div>
 <hr>